 Part D covers prescription medications in Ohio not included in Original Medicare.
 These plans are essential to saving money on prescriptions every month.
 Medigap does not offer this coverage, but Medicare Advantage does.

 The most popular plans for Part D Medicare in Columbus, Ohio, come from Humana, UnitedHealthcare, and Wellcare.
 Humana has a four-star rating and affordable pricing.
 Generic medications should cost anywhere from $1 to $4.

-UnitedHealthcare offers four-star insurance that is suitable for anyone taking multiple medications and name brands.
-It is slightly more expensive but worth it for heftier medication bills.
+UnitedHealthcare offers four-star insurance suitable for anyone taking multiple medications and name brands.
+It’s slightly more expensive but worth it for heftier medication bills.

 Finally, Wellcare is a three-star plan with a cheap monthly premium.
-Wellcare offers an average plan for anyone on a budget, though the deductible and medication costs are higher.
+Wellcare offers an average program for anyone on a budget, though the deductible and medication costs are higher.